hchen605/ai_melception/README.md

 ### Setup
 Install `arrange` and `re-inst` independently with `requirements_$.txt`
 `init` share the same env with `re-inst`
+p.s. if you find issue training figaro model, you may try `requirements_arrange_train.txt`
 TBA: merge to single env.

 ### Download pre-trained weights: